BattletechModders/SkillBasedInit/README.md

 * Mechs with a missing leg or vehicles with a missing side count as crippled and suffer an initiative penalty of -13.
 This penalty is reduced 5% for each point of piloting (rounded down).
 A mechwarrior with skill 5 reduces this penalty by 25% to -13 * 0.75 = 9.
 * Mechwarriors with the High Spirits tag gain a +2 initiative bonus.
 Mechwarriors with the Low Spirits tag suffer a -2 initiative penalty.
 * Mechwarriors that are Inspired by Morale or Fury gain a bonus between +1 to +3.
+* Any chassis or component that modifies the **BaseInititiative** of the unit should be honored.
+This value is normalized against the expected values for the weight classes (light=2, medium=3, heavy=4, assault=5).

 Work in progress or planned effects include: